xlinkbd/api-specification/README.md

 Provides Open API Specification 3 definitions for Nexmo APIs.

-These definitions provide a single point of truth that can be used end-to-end can we used to:
+These definitions provide a single point of truth that can be used end-to-end:

 - **Planning** Shared during product discussions for planning API functionality
 - **Implementation** Inform engineering during development